-- The Practitioner or AHP may voluntarily resign the relevant privilege(s), or - The Practitioner or AHP may submit a written request for an extension of the period of focused evaluation, or - If the Practitioner or AHP has sufficient volume of the privileges in question at another local facility, external peer references specific to the privilege/procedure may be obtained. - FPPE may be extended at the discretion of the responsible Medical Staff department or committee and approved by the MEC and Board.
+- The Practitioner or AHP may voluntarily resign the relevant privilege(s), or - The Practitioner or AHP may submit a written request for an extension of the period of focused evaluation, or - If the Practitioner or AHP has sufficient volume of the privileges in question at another local facility, external peer references specific to the privilege/procedure may be obtained. - FPPE may be extended at the discretion of the responsible Medical Staff department or committee.